 Learning From Work In the spirit of looking back and learning, I thought it’d be nice to dive into a few different practices of learning from the work we do.
 In this issue, we’re going to have a look at […]

-The Normalisation of Deviance In previous articles we’ve differentiated error into three types: slips and lapses, mistakes, and violations.
-This time, we’re exploring a certain type of violation called the “normalisation of deviance”, a term coined by Diane Vaughan.
-We […]
+AKA: The Normalisation of Risk In previous articles we’ve differentiated error into three types: slips and lapses, mistakes, and violations.
+This time, we’re exploring a certain type of violation called the “normalisation of deviance”, a term coined by Diane Vaughan. […]

 The Whitehall Studies and The Social Gradient of Health The relationship between seniority/status and psychological safety is strong.
 In general, we know that people holding more senior and higher status roles often feel safer speaking up in groups, and those […]